AdGreen Carbon Calculator Methodology

 In a very few cases, CO2e calculations are made without the use of the Climatiq API (method 3) as some factors have been created by sources not currently in Climatiq’s database, such as BAFTA albert (CO2e per paint litre, per meal), Filmlocker (CO2e per LTO tape, per hard drive).

-In the case of cloud storage, due to the factors having been averaged in various ways to reduce information required from the user (see benchmark write up later), the individual factors in Climatiq’s database are not called each time via an endpoint.
+In the case of cloud storage, due to the factors having been averaged in various ways to reduce information required from the user, the individual factors in Climatiq’s database are not called each time via an endpoint.
 Instead, the averages AdGreen has created are stored in the tool’s back end database, in the same way as the other offline factors.

 FAQs